Psychotherapy: To Home Visit or Not to Home Visit

 From time to time, I’ll post information relevant to private psychotherapy practice.
 When I learn new stuff related to private practice, I like to share it with colleagues!
 I hope this proves helpful to you.
 I promise not to spam your inbox.
 Rest assured, I don’t have time for that ;-).

-In this post you will find an excerpt from the Home Visiting chapter in A Quick Guide to Starting Private Practice:
+In this post you will find an excerpt from the Home Visiting chapter in The 14 Concrete (but not so hard!)
+Steps to Private Practice (some information in the book has been edited since the writing of this post):

 Consider the Pros and Cons of Home Visits